 Lenny Hayes, MA is an enrolled member of the Sisseton Wahpeton-Oyate in South Dakota.
 He is the founder and owner of Tate Topa Consulting, LLC, specializing in Historical and Intergenerational Trauma and has extensive mental and chemical health training on issues that impact the Two-Spirit/Native LGBTQ community.

-*If you (or someone you know) are being hurt in your relationship, know that you can call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483) Monday – Friday from 9 a.m. to 5:30 p.m.
-Central time to speak with an advocate.
+*If you (or someone you know) are being hurt in your relationship, know that you can call the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), available from 7 a.m. to 10 p.m.
+CST, seven days a week.
 All calls remain anonymous and confidential.
 Here’s what you can expect when you call.